samrickman/lft-bot-nhs/readme.md

 # NHS Lateral Flow Checker Jan 2022

-This is a bot which orders Lateral Flow Tests from the NHS Website.
+This is a simple piece of software which orders Lateral Flow Tests from the NHS Website.

-It requires you to enter your NHS-registered username and password, and it does the rest for you.
+It requires you to enter your NHS-registered username and password.
+It then opens a browser and completes the web form for you.
+If tests are unavailable, it waits five minutes and retries.

-It runs on your local machine and does not send your email address or password anywhere except to the NHS website.
-Check the source if you are so inclined.
+It runs on your local machine and does not send your email address or password anywhere, other than entering it into the NHS website.
+You can confirm this by checking the source (`MainWindow.cs`).

 ### Requirements

-You must:
+You must have:

-- Have an NHS-registered account.
+1. An NHS account login.
+If you are not sure whether you have one, or what email address/password you used, you can check [here](https://www.nhsapp.service.nhs.uk/login).
-- The account must have an address registered to it (this will automatically be the case if you have ordered tests online before).
+2. An address registered to this account.
+This will automatically be the case if you have ordered tests online before.

-- Currently only available for Windows.
+The software is currently only available for Windows.

 ### Installation